Servanthood and Smiles

 What will S-Core study?

-S-Core staff will be doing inductive Bible Study exploring what it means to “come to serve” as Jesus did.
-You will also explore who you are in Christ and how you’ve been created to serve the church and the Kingdom.
-This will be conducted through personal assessments and group discussion.
+S-Core campers will do inductive Bible Study exploring what it means to “come to serve” as Jesus did.
+You will explore who you are in Christ and how you’ve been created to serve the church & the Kingdom through personal assessments & group discussion.
+You will also practice sharing your testimony as well as learn & practice sharing the gospel.

 How much does it cost?